 The mixed MDCEV model system estimated for this study included a range of socio-economic, demographic, and contextual variables (not built environment attributes, but environmental conditions, survey day, and housing unit characteristics).
 The final model specification was obtained after an exhaustive iterative process in which model coefficients were examined with respect to their intuitive behavioral interpretation, magnitude and signs, and statistical significance.
 In addition to alternative variable specifications, different error component specifications were also considered to generate covariance patterns in the baseline preference of the MDCEV alternatives.
-The final model estimation results are presented in Table 2 and the following sections offer a detailed discussion of the key findings.
+The final model estimation results are presented in Table 3 and the following sections offer a detailed discussion of the key findings.

-In particular, Table 2a presents parameter estimates corresponding to the baseline preference utility (the $\beta$ parameter vector in Equation 1), while Table 2b presents the implied satiation parameters (obtained by estimating $\lambda_k$ and then obtaining the corresponding $\alpha_k$ parameter and its standard error).
-A blank entry in Table 2a under a particular activity alternative for a particular variable implies that this variable is omitted from the utility specification for that alternative (that is, the alternative constitutes a base alternative about which the impact of the variable on other alternatives should be interpreted).
+In particular, Table 3a presents parameter estimates corresponding to the baseline preference utility (the β parameter vector in Equation 1), while Table 3b presents the implied satiation parameters (obtained by estimating λ_k and then obtaining the corresponding α_k parameter and its standard error).
+A '-' entry in Table 3a under a particular activity alternative for a particular variable implies that this variable is omitted from the utility specification for that alternative (that is, the alternative constitutes a base alternative about which the impact of the variable on other alternatives should be interpreted).
+Note also that any variable that appears in Table 1, but not in Table 3a also serves as a base alternative.

 The effects of variables are first identified separately along the day of week, location, with whom, and time-of-day dimensions.
-Then, any interaction effects of the variables on the physical recreational activity baseline utility for each day of week-location-with whom-time of day effects, are presented towards the bottom of the table.
+Then, any interaction effects of the variables on the physical recreational activity baseline utility for each day of week-location-with whom-time of day combination alternative, over and above the one-dimensional day of week-location-with whom-time of day effects, are presented towards the bottom of the table.